 Bath Road │27 previous / next │main map / bath road map

-153 Bath Road (formerly 1 Adelaide Buildings)The terrace from which this shop is formed was first recorded in the 1841 census and was known as Adelaide Buildings, probably after Adelaide, Duchess of Clarence, who had visited the town in 1827.
+153 Bath Road (formerly 1 Adelaide Buildings)The terrace, of which this shop is a part, was first recorded in the 1841 census and was known as Adelaide Buildings, probably after Adelaide, Duchess of Clarence, who had visited the town in 1827.

-In 1841 numbers 1 & 2 Adelaide Buildings were occupied by a grocer's shop belonging to Mr Stephen Dawson and in 1845 the shop featured in George Rowe's guide to Cheltenham. ![]() George Rowe wrote "Continuing our walk up the Bath Road, we pass the shop of Mr Dawson, Grocer and Confectioner, who is well known for supplying the table with the necessary requisites for enjoyment of the best quality."
+In 1841 numbers 1 & 2 Adelaide Buildings were occupied by a grocer's shop belonging to Mr Stephen Dawson and in 1845 the shop featured in George Rowe's guide to Cheltenham.
+Stephen Dawson was born in 1795 and died here in May 1853, aged 58.
+George Rowe wrote "Continuing our walk up the Bath Road, we pass the shop of Mr Dawson, Grocer and Confectioner, who is well known for supplying the table with the necessary requisites for enjoyment of the best quality."
 By the mid 1850s the grocer at 1 & 2 Adelaide Buildings was called Thomas Tibbles, who traded in tea, bread, flour, tobacco, snuff and shot.
+He was born in Charlton Kings in 1817 and lived above the shop with his wife Mary and five children.
+In 1855 the shop had a bakehouse for making bread on the premises.
+Thomas Tibbles was declared insolvent and out of business in 1861.
+The Tibbles were still living here in 1870 but were gone by the following year, by which time Thomas had changed his trade to a plasterer.

+By 1874 the shop, still a grocer's, was in the hands of Mr John How.
+But in 1890 there came a temporary change of trade when Mr John Perrin, a stationer and newsagent, was recorded here as an agent for the Gloucestershire Echo newspaper.
+He was also an agent for the Globe Parcel Express, which sent parcels to all parts of the world.
+In 1891 Mr Perrin vacated these premises and moved to a shop in Great Norwood Street, as can be seen here.
 At the turn of the 20th century Mr Albert Ernest Francis, another grocer, occupied both this and the adjoining shop and continued here until about 1911, when he moved to the top part of Bath Road next door to Robert Young, the florist.
-The property remained empty for a while but by the end of the First World War, in 1918, had become the first of three corn merchants based here. ![]() A.H.
-Dodridge sold poultry and pigeon mixtures as well as dog and puppy food.
+The property remained empty for a while but by the end of the First World War, in 1918, had become the first of three corn merchants based here.
+Arthur Herbert Dodridge had been born in Kings Cross, London, in 1884 and by the age of 17 he was apprenticed to a corn merchant.
+In Bath Road he sold poultry and pigeon mixtures and medicines, as well as dog and puppy food.
 These were kept in large containers in the shop and were served to customers in brown paper bags.
 The property had a large cellar in addition to storage space at the rear.

-![]() By 1926 Dodridges had sold to William Ride & Co, whose main premises were near to the former Odeon cinema in Winchcombe Street.
+In January 1925 the Dodridges sold the shop to William Ride & Co, whose main premises were near to the former Odeon cinema in Winchcombe Street.
 Rides had two working white shire horses that they entered into competitions.
 One of the horses was once waiting in the Bath Road, harnessed to an empty wagon, when something “spooked” it and it bolted.
 The horse and wagon were only brought to a halt near to the Norwood Arms - but not before it had demolished a few lamp posts on the way!

 Updated: Stuart Manton (October 2016) |